Armenian millet: Governing structure before Gülhane

 Until the promulgation of the Edict of Gülhane in 1839, the patriarch, within limits, possessed absolute penal authority over the Armenian people.
 At the capital, the patriarchate had its own jail and maintained a small police force.
 Its authority over the clergy and civil administration being absolute, the patriarch could imprison or exile Armenians at will; and while they were compelled to secure the consent of the Sultan to imprison or exile laymen of their community, the necessary firman was easily obtained.
 The patriarchal system of government, in placing civil powers in the hands of high ecclesiastics, was an outcome of the fact that the Sultan made no distinction between church and community, and often lent the weight of its authority to maintain the integrity of the church.

 In the 18th century, the Armenian community underwent a cultural renaissance known as the Armenian national awakening.
 This involved a revival of classical Armenian learning, and the interpretation of new ideas coming from Western Europe, particularly the Enlightenment and the events of the French Revolution.
 With the start of the 19th century there was also the influence of American and English missionaries, which eventually spawned the creation of the small Armenian Protestant millet.
 During this time, Armenian reformers that became inspired from their studies in time in Paris were known as Loussavorial, where as conservatives were Khavarial.

 Constitution

-The Porte finally approved, and a constitutional committee accepted, an Armenian Gregorian millet constitution, known as the Armenian National Constitution, on March 29, 1863.
+On 29 March, 1863, the Sublime Porte finally approved, and a constitutional committee accepted, an Armenian Gregorian millet constitution, known as the Armenian National Constitution.
 This constitution, based on the principle of representation, limited the powers of the Patriarch and the clergy, through the opening of an Armenian National Assembly, which now elected the Patriarch and appointed members to an ecclesiastical and a civil council.
 Metropolitans were elected by provincial assemblies, which were dominated by laity.
 Taxation was based on ability to pay, and used to upkeep local administration.

 The Porte suspended the constitution from 1866–1869.
 But from 1869–1892, the Armenian Constitution functioned, and the general assembly met, regularly.
 Along with the Ottoman Constitution it was again suspended in 1892 after tensions flared with Ottoman government, but was reinstated following the Young Turk Revolution in 1908.

+Decline

+The authority wielded by the Armenian millet was progressively weakened by Ottoman centralization, common citizenship reforms and Armenian political nationalism.
+It effectively collapsed following the 1915 Armenian genocide, which destroyed much of its population, property, leadership, and provincial institutional network.
+Although the Ottoman government formally dissolved the Patriarchate in July 1916.
+In 1919 the Armenian Patriarchate, together with the Greek Patriarchate, renounced its flock as subjects of the Ottoman Empire.
+In 1926, Turkey’s Turkey’s secular Civil Code eliminated the remaining civil and personal-law authority of the millet system.